aitor-g/huddle-landing-page-alternative/README.md

 # Huddle Landing Page Alternative

-A less basic alternative version of a landing page for a fictional companie called Huddle
+A less basic alternative version of a landing page for a fictional company called Huddle